tapyu/algorithms/optimization_theory/README.md

         - [EE364A Lecture slides (updated summer 2023)][27]: Newest version of the slides.
         - [EE364A Original lecture slides][28]: First version of the slides.
         - [Additional exercises][21]: Data files in Python, Julia, and Matlab for Stanford EE364a, Convex Optimization, that do not appear in the book Convex Optimization (see [`./additional-exercises/`](./additional-exercises)).
     - [Dattorro, J., 2010.
-Convex optimization & Euclidean distance geometry.
-Lulu. com.][24]
+Convex optimization & Euclidean distance geometry.][24]
 - Others:
     - [Stanford Engineering Everywhere - EE364A - Convex Optimization I][22]: Taught by Stephen Boyd.
 This course is the main reference and is mostly based on his book.
     - [EE364b - Convex Optimization II][25]: This course is a continuation of EE364A.